solveen/WebApplicationJava/README.md

          <img src="https://user-images.githubusercontent.com/41668152/161547728-29ca211d-676a-411d-ac39-ed50c0415be3.png" width="400" height="300">
        </p>

-   * From then, you can add the two libraries that you downloaded and placed in the tomcat lib directory.
+   * From then, you can add the two libraries that you have downloaded and placed in the tomcat lib directory.
         <p align="center" width="100%">
          <img src="https://user-images.githubusercontent.com/41668152/161548080-17863cbd-ec2e-4703-a55a-51b700341f82.png" width="400" height="300">
         </p>